-Yes, some bats live off blood
+7. Yes, some bats live off blood.

-Unlike the monsters of popular vampire lore, bats only require approximately two tablespoons of blood a day, so the victim's loss of blood is negligible and seldom causes harm.
+Unlike the monsters of popular vampire lore, bats only require about two tablespoons of blood a day, so the victim's loss of blood is negligible and seldom causes harm.
 Additionally, bat saliva has a similar anesthetic quality to that of a mosquito, which helps prevent the victim from even feeling the cut.

-Megabats prefer a vegetarian lifestyle
+8. Megabats prefer a vegetarian lifestyle.

 Unfortunately, due to deforestation and the inherently fragile state of rainforest ecosystems, nectar-feeding bats are especially prone to extinction.

-Bats hang upside down to conserve energy
+9. Bats hang upside-down to conserve energy.

-If humans hung upside down from a tree for several hours, it wouldn't take long before they passed out.
-So, how do bats manage it?
+If humans hung upside-down from a tree for several hours, it wouldn't take long before they passed out.
+So how do bats manage it?

-It also just happens to be more energy efficient for bats to hang by their feet.
+It also just happens to be more energy-efficient for bats to hang by their feet.
 As opposed to defying gravity and standing upright, no energy has to be expended while hanging due to the lightweight structure of their leg muscles and bones that were developed for flight.

 While some mammals like flying squirrels, sugar gliders and colugos can glide through the air for short distances, bats are capable of true, sustained flight.